UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

-The objective of these assignments is to build an application called _The Web Gallery_ where users can share pictures and comments.
-This application is similar to existing web applications such as Facebook (the photo album part), Picasa or Flickr.
+The objective of these assignments is to build an application called *The Web Gallery* where users can share pictures and comments.
+This application is similar to existing web applications such as Facebook, Instagram or Tiktok.

 # Building the frontend